 The appetite for sustainable restaurants is a trend we’re very much on board with, and it doesn’t look like it’s going anywhere.
 So, if you’re looking to green up your dining act, take some inspiration from these London restaurants that are all doing truly great things for the city’s dining scene.

-Book now: Warehouse
+Book now: EDIT

 Dinings SW3, Chelsea

 What: We've included Japanese restaurant Dinings SW3 in this guide for its commitment to responsible sourcing.
 It's a subject that matters a lot to executive chef Masaki Sugisaki, with all its fish sourced from Cornish dayboats, plus a handful of ethical producers across Europe and Japan.
 Recently, the restaurant established its ‘Sustainability Series’ which takes a deep dive into some of Dinings' most sustainable suppliers.
 Its scallops, for example, are hand-dived by a local diver in Devon to ensure minimal environmental damage, and arrive at Dinings SW3 within eight hours of being caught.
 Now that's what we call fresh!
 Finally, details about the provenance of its producers are indicated on the restaurant's menus where possible.

 Where: Walton House, London, SW3 2JH

 What: Ravinder Bhogal’s Jikoni in London was the first independent restaurant to become carbon neutral in 2021.
 Awesome.
 Not only that, it’s looking to overhaul its supplier roster to only include ones that are exclusively more sustainable, is working with Climate Neutral to help it decrease its carbon emissions and has been generating green energy by utilising solar and wind power since 2019.

 Where: 19-21 Blandford Street, Marylebone, London, W1D 3DH